AmyTroutman/CapstoneFinal/readme.md

 When editing, if a book is already marked as borrowed or loaned, you can return it.
 Borrowed and loaned run off the same table.

-Set an if statement in the add function for newBook: if loaned is true, call the loanController and pass the data.

 ### Book Cover
 If I have the ISBN, I can get the correct book cover easy.
 But rather than put it on the user to get the ISBN, maybe I just have a "Select book cover" modal that shows all the results based on the title the user gives.
 Check OpenLibrary API for how book covers work (like moviedb?)